 5. Just Drop the Baggage

 The holidays are a time to bring family and friends together to solidify a loving family unit.
 However, it is also a refuge for family history, personality conflicts, and unresolved baggage.
 Past hurts can play a huge role in whether the family gathering will be a success or yet another year filled with family drama.
-Our family therapists in Houston suggest that you leave the past in the past when you come into a conversation or interaction with family members this year.
+Our family therapists suggest that you leave the past in the past when you come into a conversation or interaction with family members this year.
 Challenge yourself to stay detached from the baggage that you held onto in previous years and start new traditions at your holiday gathering.

 6. Perfection Is Not the Norm